AxxAxx/axxaxx/README.md

 - :nut_and_bolt: Mechanical design of robotics, mechanical structures and systems.
 - :microscope: CNC machining (CAM, CAD) and high tolerance machining strategies.

-### Things I keep myself busy with
-- :boom: Buying a great product just to realize I can do it better and develop my own version.
-[AxxSolder](https://github.com/AxxAxx/AxxSolder) for example.
-- :bike: Driving hard enduro motorcycle in the forest.
-This is why [AxxBeam](https://github.com/AxxAxx/AxxBeam) was developed. :flashlight: :last_quarter_moon:
-- 💪 Sport climbing is my weekly training routine.
-- 🌱 Learning about ML and Reinforcement learning in optimal control.
 ---
 - 📫 How to reach me: **axeljohansson@duck.com**